 The average length of stay at the shelter was 35 days.
 During their shelter stays in 2015:

-The Gardens at Greenup is a supportive housing program for post secondary education students and their children that opened in 1996 based on the Virginia Place model.
+The Gardens at Greenup is a supportive housing program for families.
 This program offers affordable, stable housing consisting of 20 units containing 2, 3, and 4 bedroom apartments.
-It is designed to strengthen families by providing affordable, subsidized housing with on-site support services which includes Service Coordination, education planning and support, career planning, financial literacy, life skills training, and childcare.
+It is designed to strengthen families by providing affordable, subsidized housing with on-site support services which include Service Coordination, education planning and support, career planning, financial literacy, life skills training, and childcare.
 The program is unique in setting a holistic standard for self-sufficiency, including personal growth development, family activities, and building a community of support.
-Residents are expected to actively engage with their Service Coordinator for family case planning and goals development, be willing or already enrolled in post secondary/vocational training, and have a child in their custody living with them.
-Clients work on goals in the following areas: education, income, family support, self sufficiency, and budgeting.
+Requirements for residency include: having at least one child in his or her custody, willingness to actively engage with his or her Service Coordinator for family case planning and goal development.
+Resident work on goals in the following areas: education, income, family support, self sufficiency, and budgeting.
 In addition, residents are supported through the Women’s Leadership Council of Greater Cincinnati for monthly events and mentoring opportunities.
-A resident may stay up to 6 years in the program as long as they are fulfilling their education goals, though the majority has average stays between 2-3 years.
-The length of stay is determined by the resident’s progress on goals and compliance with the program and all residents are expected to sign a 1 year lease upon entry.
+Residents may stay in the program as long as they are working toward fulfilling their long term goals.
+The length of stay is determined by the resident’s progress on goals and compliance with the program, and all residents are expected to sign a 1 year lease upon entry.

 King’s Crossing Apartments (KCA) provides permanent supportive housing for homeless persons with disabilities.
 KCA has 8 units: 3 efficiency units, 2 one-bedroom units and 3 two-bedroom units.
 Supportive services are facilitated by the Housing Services Coordinator and will be offered to any resident that requests them.
 Services include assistance in the transition from homelessness to permanent housing, referrals in addressing specific needs such as mental and physical health care, domestic violence counseling, chemical dependency treatment, employment, financial education and planning, and any other special need the client may have.